jet/equinox/DOCUMENTATION.md

 It's concievable that one might establish a single service combining the activities of:
-1. copying (archiving) from the primary store in reaction to changes on the primary 2a. pruning from the primary when the copying is complete 2b. deleting immediately
+1. copying (archiving) from the primary store in reaction to changes on the primary
+2. pruning from the primary when the copying is complete
+3. deleting immediately
-3. continually visiting all streams in the primary in order to archive and/or prune streams that have fallen out of use
+4. continually visiting all streams in the primary in order to archive and/or prune streams that have fallen out of use

-However, splitting the work into two distinct facilities allows to cleanly deliniate individually complex activities, which:
+However, splitting the work into two distinct facilities allows cleaner delineation of responsibilities:
-- clarifies the relative responsibilities
+- clarifies the relative responsibilities (and allows them to be considwered individually)
 - allows the load (deletes can be costly in RU terms on CosmosDB) on the primary dataset to be more closely controlled

 #### Archiver

 An archiver tails a monitored store and bears the following reponsibilities:
 - minimizing the load on the source it's monitoring
-- listens to all event writes (via `$all` in the case of EventStoreDB or a CFP in the case of CosmosDB)
+- listens to all event writes (via `$all` in the case of EventStoreDB or a ChangeFeed Processor in the case of CosmosDB)
-- ensuring the secondary becomes aware of all new streams (especially in the case of `Equinox.Cosmos` streams in `AccessStrategy.RollingState` mode, which will not produce events)
+- ensuring the secondary becomes aware of all new streams (especially in the case of `Equinox.Cosmos` streams in `AccessStrategy.RollingState` mode, which will do not produce events)

 #### Pruner

-The pruner continually (when it reaches the end, it loops back to the start) walks the secondary of the store:
+The pruner continually (i.e., when it reaches the end, it loops back to the start) walks the secondary of the store:
-- walking each stream, identifying the current write position in the secodary
+- visiting each stream, identifying the current write position in the secondary
-- use that as input into a decision as to how many events can be trimmed from the primary (deletion does not need to take place right away - Equinox will happily deal with an overlap)
+- uses that as input into a decision as to how many events can be trimmed from the primary (deletion does not need to take place right away - Equinox will happily deal with an overlap)
 - (for `Equinox.Cosmos`) can optimize the packing of the events (e.g. if the most recent 4 events have arrived as 2 batches, the pruner can merge the two batches to minimize storage and index size).
 When writing to a primary collection, batches are never mutated for packing purposes both due to write costs and read amplification.
 - (for `Equinox.Cosmos`) can opt to delete from the primary if one or more full Batches have been copied to the primary (note the unit of deletion is a Batch - mutating a Batch in order to remove an event will trigger a reordering of the document's position in the logical partition)